By using this site, you agree to our Privacy Policy and our Terms of Use.

 Tax Payment Obligations

-The taxes are due and payable in full no later than the 15th day of the 4th month after the end of the tax year.
+The taxes are due and payable in full by the 15th day of the 4th month after the end of the tax year.

 QSFs must use electronic funds transfers to make all federal tax deposits.
 These transfers are payable using the Electronic Federal Tax Payment System (EFTPS).
-However, the QSF can also arrange for a tax professional, financial institution, payroll service, or other trusted third party to make the deposits.
+However, the settlement fund can also arrange for a tax professional, financial institution, payroll service, or other trusted third party to make the deposits.

 Estimated Tax Payments

-Generally, a QSF must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be $500 or more.
+Generally, a QSF must make installments of estimated tax if it expects its total tax for the year (less applicable credits) to be $500 or more.
 The installments are due by the 15th day of the tax year’s 4th, 6th, 9th, and 12th months.

-Note: If the QSF overpaid estimated tax, it may file Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
+Note: If the fund overpaid estimated tax, it may file Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.

 Interest and Penalties